piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 </theme-mapping>
 ```

-We can save this theme mapping file into the `Resources/config` directory as `theme.xml`.
+We can save this theme mapping file into the `Resources/config` directory as the `theme.xml`.

 ### Step 3: Loading the created theme mapping file

-Now that the JungiThemeBundle could notice our theme we must load the created theme mapping file.
-We can accomplish that
-by using a theme mapping loader which will load all themes contained in a theme mapping file to the theme source.
+Now we must notify the JungiThemeBundle about our theme, so that it will be available in the theme source.
+To do this we
+can load the created theme mapping file using the JungiThemeBundle extension.
+This will be performed from the created
+bundle.

 Finally the bundle class should looks like below: